tox2ik/ttrack/doc/features.md

 ## logic

 - [x] wite to file for current month in $TIMETRACK_DIR (~/ttrack)
-- [ ] auto close/open stamp based on previous stamp
+- [x] auto close/open stamp based on previous stamp
     - [x] in -> out; out -> in
-    - [ ] warn if day not same, - [ ] offer to close last day with prompt, auto open for today
+    - [ ] warn if day not same,
+    - [ ] offer to close last day with prompt, auto open for today

 ## Parsing